 Ms. Woo is the chief of the Economic Development Division at the New York City Law Department.
 She joined the Law Department in the Commercial and Real Estate Litigation Division in 1995 and then moved to the Economic Development Division in 2001, where she became senior counsel in 2004 and then deputy chief in 2011.
 During her tenure in the Economic Development Division, Ms. Woo has worked on many complex real estate and other commercial transactions including the redevelopment of the World Trade Center site, the Hudson Yards development, and the management of the airports.
 Prior to the Law Department, Ms. Woo was a litigation associate at the firm of Mandel and Resnik.
 She has a JD from Fordham University School of Law.

 Kathryn S. Wylde

 Ms. Wylde is the President and CEO of the Partnership for New York City, a nonprofit organization of the City’s business leaders dedicated to maintaining New York City as a center of world commerce, finance, and innovation.
-She previously was the founding President and CEO of the Housing Partnership Development Corporation.
-She is a graduate of St. Olaf College.
+A graduate of St. Olaf College, she was also the founding President and CEO of the Housing Partnership Development Corporation.